ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 ==============================

-When the Designer panel is not visible (you haven't pressed the :kbd:`ESC` key), the crosshairs show you where you can select a rectangular region on the screen.
+When the Designer panel is not visible (you haven't pressed the :kbd:`ESC` key), the crosshairs show you where you can create a selection or subselection on the screen.
 The color will indicate which group any newly selected region will belong to.

 You can change to a new group simply by pressing the number associated with it (:kbd:`1`, :kbd:`2` or :kbd:`3`) at which point the crosshairs will change to indicate the color of the new group.